 I soon began researching and asking questions of others who had already completed the ride.
-Many years ago I had covered that distance in that amount of time and it was the only time I’ve ever nodded off while on a motorcycle; not something I would call a success nor something I want to repeat.
+Many years ago, I had covered that distance in that amount of time.
+It was the only time I’ve ever nodded off while on a motorcycle.
+Not something I would call a success nor something I want to repeat.

 That morning, I left Rapid City, SD at 4:00 am and by noon found myself in Bozeman, MT.
 I stopped at the XY Planning Network headquarters in downtown Bozeman for a brief 20-minute tour.

-No one ever once in my life suggested I should complete a Saddle Sore 1000, it was something I decided I wanted to do on my own and then figured out how to safely do it.
-I honestly felt more confident in my life in general and it reminded me that I have the ability to make my life whatever I want my life to look like.
-It reminded me that tomorrow is promised to no one and that there are several items on my “someday” list that I’m going to stop putting off until someday – I am going to live my life now.
+No one ever once in my life suggested I should complete a Saddle Sore 1000.
+It was something I decided I wanted to do on my own and then figured out how to safely do it.
+I honestly feel more confident in my life in general.
+I was reminded that I have the ability to make my life whatever I want it to look like.
+I remembered that tomorrow is promised to no one.
+There are several items on my “someday” list that I’m going to stop putting off until someday.
+I am going to live my life now.

 Your “Someday” List

 Are you like me and have dreams on your “someday” list that you don’t want to put off any longer?
 Are there things that you would like to do or have that you are putting off for 5 or 10 years into the future or until retirement?